lux563624348/HiC_Hubs/README.md

 - [License](#license)

 ## Overview
-xxx is a Python package containing tools for network analysis of HiC data.
+HicHub is a Python package containing tools for network analysis of HiC data.
-From HiC Interactions, clustering and ranking interaction change among all clustering.
+It starts from HiC Interaction pairs, then generating network and clustering.
+Finally ranking all clusters by their interaction change.

 ## Documentation
 The official documentation with usage is under development.

 ## System Requirements
 ### Hardware Requirements

 This package requires only a standard computer with enough RAM to support the in-memory operations.

 ### Software Requirements

-xxx mainly depends on the Python scientific stack.
+HicHub mainly depends on the Python scientific stack.

 ```
-python 3
+python <=3.3
-optparse
 pandas
 numpy
 pybedtools